Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 #### Geology
 Geology is more than just "weak" and "strong" rocks and resistance.
 It is a combination of properties that uniquely determine how rocks react to stress, mechanical and chemical forces, and the environnment.

 Lithology is the chemical composition and physical properties of rocks.
 Some types, like basalt, are very resistant to erosion and weathering, as they are comprised of densely packed interlocking crystals.
 Clay, on the other hand, is weak and does not have these strong bonds on the molecular level.
-The solubility of rocks like chalk can also be affected by acidity, making them prone to chemical weathering, as seen, through carbonation.
+The solubility of rocks like chalk can also be affected by acidity, making them prone to chemical weathering, as seen through carbonation.
 Weakly-bonded rocks also reduce their resistance to glacial erosion.

 Structure relates to the physical rock types, like faulting, bedding and jointing.
 These all have an impact on how permeable rocks are.
 Chalk, for example, is very porous, spaces between the particles within it on the molecular level allow water to percolate through.
-Some types of limestone, like carboniferous limestone, have many interconnected joints, giving it 'secondary permeability'.
-> **Primary permeability** is when spaces (pores) absorb and retain water.

-**Latitude and Altitude**

-Beyond the Arctic and Antarctic circles, located at 66.5° north and south, the climate is very dry, with little seasonal variation.
-Being so dry and extremely cold, they are much different to more dynamic valley glaciers as they have higher precipitation levels, and more névé turns into firn.
-The dryness contributes to **periglacial** environments *(see below for more about those!)* while also turning the types of glaciers in these areas to more cold-based.
-This means that they flow much less quickly, and different types of movement occur.

-Altitude also has a direct impact on the temperatures and development of valley glaciers.
-As temperatures typically decrease by 0.7^o^C every 100m of altitude gained, there are more likely to be valley glaciers in areas of high relief, as seen in the Alps and the Himalayas.
-These glaciers are still not as cold as cold-based glaciers, howevIn glaciated environments, this is significant as freeze-thaw action can crack rocks with faults or pores from the inside.
+In glaciated environments, this is significant as freeze-thaw action can crack rocks with faults or pores from the inside.
 This compares to crystalline rocks such as igneous granite which do not have any of these structural weaknesses.

 Some types of limestone, like carboniferous limestone, have many interconnected joints, giving it 'secondary permeability'.
 > **Primary permeability** is when spaces (pores) absorb and retain water.

 ## How are glacial landscapes developed?
 Glacial landforms are typically classified according to erosional and depositional processes.
 This development can be described as a series of interrelated processes.